NBA Rumors: ‘247 Sports’ Predicts Paul George Will Sign Short-Term Deal With Thunder

 If Presti gave up Victor Oladipo and Domantas Sabonis for one season of George that didn’t get them past the first round of the playoffs, Oklahoma City will be hurting.
 Oladipo became an All-Star in 2017-18 and Sabonis developed nicely for the Indiana Pacers.

 Only time will tell where George will play the next chapter of his career.
-If the Thunder can convince George to come back on a one or two-year deal, it will be a major win for them.
+If the Thunder can convince George to come back on a one- or two-year deal, it will be a major win for them.
 Playing with Westbrook was a good experience for George, but there were times that George looked frustrated with his role.

 Expect to see the Thunder put on a full-court press to re-sign George immediately when free agency opens.
 They cannot afford for him to leave, but may be fighting an uphill battle to bring him back.